Lumbar Facet Block

-A lumbar facet block is a procedure used to decrease inflammation in your spine.
+A lumbar facet block is a procedure used to decrease inflammation in your lower spine.
 Medicines are injected at facet joints in your lower back.
 Facet joints are found at the back of each vertebrae.

-How do I prepare for my procedure?
+How do I prepare for the procedure?

-Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+- Your healthcare provider will talk to you about how to prepare for your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+Arrange to have someone drive you home after the procedure.

-What will happen during my procedure?
+What will happen during the procedure?

 - A needle will be inserted into the facet joint in your lower back.
-Your surgeon may use dye with an x-ray or CT to help guide the needle.
-He will inject medicines, such as steroids, to decrease inflammation.
+Your surgeon may use contrast liquid with an x-ray or CT to help guide the needle.
+He or she will inject medicines, such as steroids, to decrease inflammation.

-What are the risks of my procedure?
+What are the risks of a lumbar facet block?

 You may bleed more than expected or get an infection.
 Nerves, blood vessels, or muscles may be damaged.
 You may have numbness in other areas.
 You may still have lower back or leg pain.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.